amanzi/amanzi/doc/input_spec/AmanziNativeSpecV5.rst

 Operators sublist describes the PDE structure of the flow, specifies a discretization scheme, and selects assembling schemas for matrices and preconditioners.

+* `"matrix`" [sublist] defines parameters for generating and assembling diffusion matrix.

   * `"discretization primary`" [string] specifies an advanced discretization method that has useful properties under some a priori conditions on the mesh and/or permeability tensor.
     The available options are `"mfd: optimized for sparsity`", `"mfd: optimized for monotonicity`", `"mfd: default`", `"mfd: support operator`", `"mfd: two-point flux approximation`", and `"fv: default`".
     The first option is recommended for general meshes.
     The second option is recommended for orthogonal meshes and diagonal absolute permeability tensor.

   * `"discretization secondary`" [string] specifies the most robust discretization method that is used when the primary selection fails to satisfy all a priori conditions.

   * `"schema`" [Array(string)] defines the operator stencil.
 It is a collection of geometric objects.

   * `"preconditioner schema`" [Array(string)] defines the preconditioner stencil.
     It is needed only when the default assembling procedure is not desirable.
 If skipped, the `"schema`" is used instead.

   * `"gravity`" [bool] specifies if flow is driven also by the gravity.

   * `"nonstandard symbolic assembling`" [int] specifies a nonstandard treatment of schemas.
     It is used for experiments with preconditioners.
     Default is 0.

+* `"preconditioner`" [sublist] defines parameters for generating and assembling diffusion matrix that is used to create preconditioner.
+Since update of preconditioner can be lag, we need two objects called `"matrix`" and `"preconditioner`".

+* `"upwind method`" [string] specifies a method for treating nonlinear diffusion coefficient.
+  Available options are `"standard`" (default) and `"mfd`" (experimental).

+  * `"upwind standard parameters`" [sublist] defines parameters for this upwind method.

+    * `"type`" [string] refined standard upwinf method.
+Available options are `"upwind with flux`" (default).

 .. code-block:: xml